mcthoren/web_nonsense/README.md

 * this is a cut down webpage of a gif of the local weather radar from the nice people here: http://www.pa.op.dlr.de/poldirad/

 * i made this cuz i like looking at weather radars, and i wanted a simple small page i could leave running on an old phone plugged into a charger.

+* unfortunately, it doesn't update all that often. they seem to run it when there is interesting weather about, sometimes.